050nodes/legal/ToS.md

 * **VAT Number (BTW-id)**: NL005462614B27
 * **Contact Email**: support@050nodes.com

-### Section 1.1 - Definitions
+## Section 1.1 - Definitions
 - **Provider / We / Us / 050nodes / Our**: 050nodes, the company described in Section 1.0.
 - **Customer / You**: Any natural person (consumer) or legal entity entering into an agreement with 050nodes.
 - **Services**: All our services, including but not limited to: Web hosting, Minecraft server hosting and domain name registrations.

-## Section 2

-### Section 2.1 - Right of Withdrawal
-Due to the digital and immediate mature of our Services, you explicitly agree that the performance begins immediately upon succesful payment.
-Consequently, you wave your right of withdrawal ('herroepingsrecht') and all sales are final.
-Refunds are only granted at our sole discretion, or as explicitly stated under our refund policy from section 2.2, if applicable.

-### Section 2.2 - Refunds
+## Section 2.0 - Refunds
 Customers may request a refund within 7 days of their initial purchase.
 Refunds can be issued as 100% Store Credit, or returned to the original payment method with the non-refundable transaction fees of the payment gateway deducted from the total amount. **Once Store Credit has been issued it holds no cash value and is therefore non-refundable, non-withdrawable and non-transferable.**

+## Section 2.1 - Right of Withdrawal
+Due to the digital and immediate nature of our Services, you explicitly agree that the performance begins immediately upon succesful payment.
+Consequently, you wave your right of withdrawal ('herroepingsrecht') and all sales are final.
+Refunds are only granted at our sole discretion, or as explicitly stated under our refund policy from section 2.0, if applicable.

-### Section 2.3 - Up- or Downgrades
+## Section 2.2 - Up- or Downgrades
 Certain services can be upgraded or downgraded, if a server is upgraded the difference will be invoiced on a pro-rata basis.
 The same goes for downgrades, however, downgrades are subject to technical resource limits and will receive store credit on a pro-rata basis.

-### Section 2.4 - Store Credit
+## Section 2.3 - Store Credit
 Store credit holds no cash value and is therefore non-refundable, non-withdrawable and non-transferable.

-### Section 2.5 - Opening Promotion
+## Section 2.4 - Opening Promotion
 The opening promotion is a temporary offer valid from 24/05/2026 until 31/07/2026, and is strictly limited to first-time customers only.
 This offer can be claimed by applying the designated promotional code at checkout to receive 25% off on the first invoice, on select services only (e.g.: Minecraft hosting, Discord bot hosting) Future renewals will bill at the standard recurring rate.
 050nodes reserves the right to cancel any orders that bypass these terms

 ## Section 3.0 - Fair Use Policy